Roofing CRM Software: Top 5 Picks Compared for 2026

 Price: Varies | Demo-led

-Leap is a sales-focused tool built specifically for in-home contractor sales — heavy on visualization, financing presentation, and digital contract signing during the kitchen-table close.
+Leap is a sales-focused tool built specifically for in-home contractor sales.
+It’s heavy on visualization, financing presentation, and digital contract signing during the kitchen-table close.

 Strengths: